MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

     2. **EntityRecordId**: The ID of the record just created and associated to the event.

-6. Update the message processing state by saving the processing execution result.
+6. Update the message processing state by using the **Update Provider Message Request Status** action to save the processing execution result.
 Add the following details.

     1. **ProviderMessageRequestExecutionId**: The output ID of the record created to track the progress of the message processing.